 - In a medium saucepan, combine the remaining ¼ cup cocoa powder, the beer, and chocolate, and whisk gently over medium heat until the chocolate has melted and the mixture is smooth.
 Remove the pan from the heat, then whisk in the brown sugar, sour cream, eggs, vegetable oil, and vanilla, one ingredient at a time.

 - Sift the remaining 2 cups flour, the baking soda, baking powder, and salt into a large mixing bowl.
 Add the liquid ingredients and whisk well to blend.
 Make sure there are no lumps.
 Pour the batter (it will be very liquid) into the prepared pan and bake until a toothpick inserted in the center of the cake comes out clean, about 45 minutes.
 Let the cake cool in the pan on a wire rack for 10 minutes, then turn it out of the pan onto the wire rack and let it cool completely before glazing.

-- To make the glaze, put the chocolate, cream, beer, and honey in a double boiler (see Melting Chocolate in a Double Boiler, page 26, for instructions).
+- To make the glaze, put the chocolate, cream, beer, and honey in a double boiler.
 When the chocolate starts to melt, whisk the mixture until it’s perfectly smooth.
 Remove the glaze from the heat and whisk in the butter.
 Let the glaze cool slightly at room temperature until it begins to thicken, whisking it occasionally.
 When it’s thick enough to leave a trail when you lift the whisk, slowly pour it over the cake, letting it run down the sides in an aesthetically pleasing way.
 When the glaze has stopped dripping, transfer the cake to a serving plate.